 6. Use reliable communication channels

 The COVID-19 pandemic has pushed organizations to modernize their communications.
 Take a look at how your company communicates – whether it’s by email, phone directory, or a chat application.
 Practical platforms should facilitate communication, connectivity, and collaboration.
-The value of internal communications during this crisis has even been echoed by C-suite leaders.
+C-suite leaders have even echoed the value of internal communications during this crisis.

 Returning to business-as-usual doesn’t mean it’s time to relax.
-The progress you’ve made on instant interaction while working remotely should continue back in the office.
+The progress you’ve made on instant interaction while working from home should continue back in the office.
 For instance, it’s natural for a cross-department visit to interrupt your focus.
-Two-way communication channels, such as employee surveys, can capture long-term workplace sentiment about what your staff’s needs.
+Two-way communication channels, such as employee surveys, can capture long-term workplace sentiment about your staff’s needs.

 7. Create scaleable solutions

 The workforce changes centered around the pandemic have delivered some benefits to businesses.
-Many have uncovered stronger collaboration within and across teams, more productive working routines, and reinforcement of positive health practices.
-Smart businesses will now seek to embed the lessons learned into how they conduct business in the future.
+Many have uncovered more vital collaboration within and across teams, more productive working routines, and reinforcement of positive health practices.
+Smart companies will now seek to embed the lessons learned into how they conduct business in the future.

-A March survey revealed that 41% of employees were unsure about how to transition back to the office due to the risk of exposure.
+A March survey revealed that 41% of employees were unsure how to transition back to the office due to exposure risk.
 Above all, don’t rush your staff to jeopardize public health or the prosperity of your company.
-If you use these tips on how to transition back to the office, you can gradually restore your employees’ daily routine.
+If you use these tips on transitioning back to the office, you can gradually restore your employees’ daily routine.